 CR: “Parents, be skeptical of free samples from your doctor”

-A July 8, 2009 press release aroused my concerns that mental healthcare consumers would be forced to accept cheaper, but inferior, generics instead of more reliable brand-name medications.
+A July 8, 2009 press release from Consumer Reports caught my attention.
+I grew concerned that mental healthcare consumers would be forced to accept cheaper—but inferior—generics instead of more reliable brand-name medications.

 The 2009 press release from Consumer Reports starts with this: